 Thanks for wanting to find out about me.

-I’m published by Lume Books and Headline Accent and am the author of four novels: A Street Café Named Desire, The Engagement Party, Jack and Jill Went Downhill and Mid-life follies.
+I’m published by Lume Books and Headline Accent and am the author of four novels: A Street Café Named Desire, The Engagement Party, Jack and Jill Went Downhill, Mid-life follies and The bench by Cromer beach.

 I use humour to describe past, present and sought-after relationships, with my characters struggling to balance the pressures of work, friends and families as they seek romance.
 I’m a rare male member of the UK Romantic Novelists’ Association and am told that the male perspective on relationships provides a refreshingly original viewpoint.